discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

 - A large amount of your sustsined healing comes from traits. <Trait name="Soothing Detonation"/>, <Trait name="Compounding Chemicals"/> and <Trait name="Backpack Regenerator"/> generate a lot of passive healing to yourself, which is then shared with <Trait name="Medical Dispersion Field"/> and amplified with <Trait name="Health Insurance"/>.
 - When under constant pressure <Skill name="Super Elixir"/> and <Skill name="Elixir Shell"/> can be used.
 It is reccomended to use <Skill name="Super Elixir"/> first due to its shorter cooldwon.
 - If your parties hp is not full you can use <Skill name="Med Blaster"/> in <Skill name="Med Kit"/> which is very strong.
 However you should first consider other abilities to heal your party quicker, since you want to maximize your time on mace to generste <Effect name="Barrier"/>.
 - Your best form of sustained healing is to keep your <Effect name="Barrier"/> uptime high.
-By using <Skill name="Barrier Blast"/>, <Skill name="Barrier Burst"/> and if needed <Skill name="Barrier Signet"/>, your party will not lose much health due to tanking damage.
+By using <Skill name="Barrier Blast"/>, <Skill id="63141"/> and if needed <Skill name="Barrier Signet"/>, your party will not lose much health due to tanking damage.

 </Card>